 Major Mouth Ulcers

 The main difference between minor and major mouth ulcers is their size.
 Major canker sores penetrate a lot deeper into the tissue than minor ones, meaning that when they eventually leave, they are more likely to leave behind scar tissue.
 They also have irregular edges and are often raised compared to minor ulcers.
 They can appear in the same places as minor mouth ulcers and near the tonsils, making swallowing difficult and painful.
-Major mouth ulcers take up to six weeks to heal, although you should consult your doctor or dentist if any ulcer takes over three weeks.
+Major mouth ulcers take up to six weeks to heal, although you should consult your doctor or dentist in NW Calgary if any ulcer takes over three weeks.

 Herpetiform Mouth Ulcers